kvn-dtrx/ds-project-template_docs/readme.md

 ## Synopsis

+**TODO:**

-This repository tries to provide a convenient template for *take-me-home* challenges as they are usual in job application processes.
+This repository provides a convenient template for *take-me-home* challenges as commonly encountered in job application processes.

 but it is not restricted to.
 It contains more than

 It contains surely more and A bit overkill, feel free to remove those parts.

+Repository consists of two subtrees:

+- `template/`: The actual template.
+- `docs/`: A small documentation with checklist

-## Usage
+## Template Setup

 ### Repository on GitHub